 Previously I discussed the influx of people coming to me seeking advice on firearms.
 My personal social media accounts have been buzzing with questions from people left and right looking for answers.
 During a small dinner date with another couple, we talked about what was going on in our lives, filling in the blanks, and everyday social stuff.
-I try to stay engaged with whoever I am within the flesh and steer away from phubbing (the best I can).
+I try to stay engaged with whoever I am with, in the flesh, and steer away from phubbing (the best I can).
 I did get one such message that I availed myself to, just glancing to make sure it was nothing “important” and snickered a little.
-My friend asked, “What’s so funny?” and I explained that I had just gotten a direct message from someone asking me if he could fire slugs out of his particular shotgun.
+My friend asked, “What’s so funny?” and I explained that I had just gotten a direct message from someone asking me if he could fire slugs out of his shotgun.
 I did quickly respond with an “I’ll get back to you about that later.”

 The conversation at the dinner date then changed gears.
 We started talking about this question.
-I explained that while I needed to get more information for the guy to answer his specific question, there was the other pressing matter of context.
+I explained that while I needed to get more information for the guy to answer his specific question, there was another pressing matter of context.
 I just offhandedly remarked that I would not necessarily recommend using slugs in a shotgun for home self-defense, which I assumed the direction of the query was going.
 I spoke from a personal perspective of finding a handgun to be most effective for home self-defense.

 What is right for me may not be what is good for you…We need to remember that.

 The friend that was giving this “sage” advice, which we can pick apart a little later, is a gun owner.
 He owns a full-sized pistol and a semi-automatic shotgun designed for clay shooting sports.
 He did go through training with the Military Sealift Command many years ago on the M9 and M870 and had an eight-hour introductory pistol class seven or so years before that date.
 To the best of my knowledge, the shotgun is not outfitted for self-defense in his home but instead unloaded, cased, and locked away.
-I believe the pistol is in his large walk-in closet, about 12 feet from his bed, loaded, and in a quick access lockbox.
+I believe the pistol is in his large walk-in closet, about 12 feet from his bed, loaded, and in a quick

 Let’s complicate things.
 He also has two toddler-aged sons.
 Their rooms are down the hall from the master bedroom, with the master bedroom being furthest from the stairs leading up to the second floor.